small-cactus/M.I.L.E.S/README.md

 - **macOS Users**: Enjoy a straightforward installation with our easy install script.
 [Install on macOS (easy install guide)](https://github.com/small-cactus/M.I.L.E.S/wiki/Install-Miles-on-MacOS-(Easy-Install-method))

 - **Windows Users**: Due to platform limitations, the installation process involves a few more steps.
 But it's still simple.
 [Install on Windows (easy install guide)](https://github.com/small-cactus/M.I.L.E.S/wiki/Install-Miles-On-Windows)

-- **03-25-24:** as of now, the app does not work, because the setup process is not triggered when API keys are empty, it will be fixed later today. (message from 8:01 AM EST)

   - **Do I have to pay?** The only API that requires payment is OpenAI, it is a pay per use model so you won't have unnecessary charges.
 You also need Spotify Premimum to use Miles` Spotify features, but to get the API key I believe it's free.